 Adding Exchange Connectors

 If Collabspace has not yet been given access to Azure AD, then Exchange Connectors cannot be created.
 Exchange Content Sources are added by Azure AD Groups, and Collabspace requires permission to these groups before any content can be crawled.
-If Admin Consent has not yet been granted, you will be prompted again when attempting to add an Exchange Connector
+If Admin Consent has not yet been granted, you will be prompted again when attempting to add an Exchange Connector.

-Once Azure AD access has been granted, type in an AD Group and select it.
+Type in an AD Group and select it.

 Adding SharePoint Connectors